Medical Evolution

 State "parity laws" are the backbone of virtual visit coverage, requiring private insurers to cover telehealth services if they cover the same services in person.
 Currently, 43 states and Washington D.C. have some form of telehealth private payer parity law.
 However, "payment parity"—meaning the insurer pays the doctor the exact same rate for a video call as a physical visit—remains a point of contention and varies significantly by geography.

-Medicare has undergone the most significant transformation.
-While it historically restricted telehealth to rural residents at specific "originating sites," the Centers for Medicare & Medicaid Services (CMS) now allows beneficiaries to receive services from home.
-This includes mental health screenings, routine check-ups, and even some specialized physical therapy sessions conducted via synchronous audio-visual technology.
+Medicare has also undergone transformation.
+The Centers for Medicare & Medicaid Services (CMS) now allows beneficiaries to receive services from home.
+This includes mental health screenings, routine check-ups, and even specialized physical therapy sessions.
+Commercial insurers like UnitedHealthcare and Aetna often partner with third-party providers like Doctor On Demand, creating "preferred digital tiers" that offer lower copays for virtual encounters.

 Coverage is expanding beyond live video.
-Asynchronous, or "store-and-forward" telemedicine, involves sending images or data (like a photo of a dermatological rash) to a specialist for later review.
-Services like Curology or Hims & Hers have pushed this model into the mainstream, prompting traditional insurers to create new reimbursement pathways for "e-visits" and secure messaging.
+Asynchronous, or "store-and-forward" telemedicine, involves sending images or data (like a photo of a rash) to a specialist for later review.
+Services like Curology have pushed this model into the mainstream, prompting traditional insurers to create new reimbursement pathways for "e-visits" and secure messaging.

 Many Fortune 500 companies now include "Virtual First" health plans.
 These plans incentivize employees to seek a digital consultation before booking an in-person appointment.
 Companies like Oscar Health and Kaiser Permanente have integrated these models to reduce overhead, passing savings to the consumer through lower monthly premiums and transparent digital pricing.